siri-n-shetty/pesufy/content/docs/folder/srnprn.md

 next: docs/folder/gpa
 ---

-These are the unique IDs provided in PESU.
+These are the unique IDs provided to all the students who get admitted to PES University.

 ## PRN